 In Christian political integralism the idea of order has great importance.
 The primary intrinsic common good of the political community is, I have argued, the good of the order of peace.
 This comes from a view of creation according to which that which God primarily intends in creation is the good of the order of the … Continue reading Islamic Integralism: A Subtle Difference

 If patriotism and love of liberty are beautiful things when well ordered, they are remarkably ugly when disordered.
 John Brungardt has asked me to respond to a particularly outrageous example of disordered love of liberty from John Zmirak.
-Zmirak attacks what he calls “illiberal Catholicism” — a name which he applies to (among others) Fr.
-Michael Baxter … Continue reading Integralism
+Zmirak attacks what he calls “illiberal Catholicism” — a name which he applies to (among others) Michael Baxter (for … Continue reading Integralism